Dreamlinerm/Netflix-Prime-Auto-Skip/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
+What feature is the bug regardig? e.g. Ad skip

 **To Reproduce**
 Steps to reproduce the behavior: